 Marple is set in attractive countryside within a tightly drawn green belt.
 Our natural heritage has also been studied and principal sites identified as “Sites of Biological Importance” These have been mapped and listed and they can be also be found on the SMBC web site.
-However in this case much less detail is available.
-We felt that it was important to consider these areas in the context of Marple’s Green Infrastructure and to identify the links and green corridors (such as the canal network, the Middlewood way and the railways) which enhance their value.
+However in this case less detail is available.
+We felt that it was important to consider these areas in the context of Marple’s Green Infrastructure and to identify the links and green corridors (such as the canal network, the Middlewood Way and the railways) which enhance their value.
 Accordingly we commissioned Cheshire Wildlife Trust to identify and evaluate our Natural Heritage: their findings are now available as a report (1) which shows in the form of maps and text how we should protect and enhance our natural environment.
 A need for environmental assessment prior to any developments in sensitive areas is identified.